Step into our medical office!

 If you’re organized and detail-oriented, interested in how medical systems and offices operate, but also love people and want to work directly with patients, this program could be for you.
-In the Medical Assistant program you learn what it takes to both run a medical office and to assist doctors and nurses in taking care of patients.
+In the Medical Assistant program, you learn what it takes to both run a medical office and to assist doctors and nurses in taking care of patients.

 While learning in our simulated medical office, you’ll learn to -